-Scammer May Have Snagged Your Middle Class Tax Refund
+Scammer may have snagged your Middle Class Tax Refund

 In an email response to the I-Team’s questions, the state said most cards didn’t contain chips because of supply chain issues.

-We also tried to reach Money Network for a comment, but we didn’t get a response.
+The I-Team also tried to reach Money Network for a comment but didn’t get a response.

 “The sad thing about this was that it’s so preventable and foreseeable.
 The fact that the state just threw these into the mail in the hopes they’d be delivered, it’s just unbelievable.
 I don’t know what to say.
 It’s a joke,” said Ryan.